 Distribution: Conditioned air is circulated through a network of metal ducts.

-- No moving parts, so these systems are very long-lived and can last for many decades.
+- Gravity systems have no moving parts and can last for many decades.

-- Gravity air systems are very dependable and require little maintenance.
+- The system equipment is very dependable and requires little maintenance.

 - Air cannot be filtered effectively.